 Depending on the level of interest, you may wish to consider appointing a second rep for your course.
 Students can then split the workload and provide support to each other.
 It also ensures someone will fulfill the role if one rep decides to resign from the post during the year.

 - You should aim to have reps recruited by the end of the dedicated voting period, which will be promoted and advertised by HISA.
 If you are unsure about when this is, or have any difficulty encouraging students to stand, please contact your local HISA team.

 - If there is still no interest from students, please approach your local HISA officer to periodically drop in to the class to encourage a rep to come forward.
 Please keep HISA informed if you resort to any alternative methods of gathering feedback in lieu of a rep.

 - Students may decide to come forward to be a rep later in the semester.
 Whilst not ideal, please remember to follow the correct registration process, and to inform the local HISA team so that training can be arranged.

 - For January start courses the same recruitment process will apply.

 - If you lead a networked or online programme it is important that you set up a system that works best for you and your students.
 If you do decide to take an alternative approach, please inform your local HISA team so that they can account for this within their statistics.
 If you are struggling to decide what approach to take, please get in touch with HISA’s Advocacy Team (details provided below) who will be happy to assist.

 Advocacy Team contact details

 Recording your Reps

-Once you have recruited your reps their details need to be recorded centrally.
+Once you have recruited your reps their details need to be recorded both locally and centrally.
 This page provides guidance on this stage of the process.